QasimK/qasimk.github.io/collections/_posts/2023-07-25-service_charges_and_tipping.md

 If you feel they earn less than they need to live: do you tip teaching assistants, or other lower-than-they-deserve salary jobs?
 If you don't, are you not being super selective and hypocritical?

-The job is hard?
-So are many other manual labourers' jobs.
+Is a waiter's job particularly hard compared to everyone else's?
+I don't think so.

 #### Are you tipping your waiter or the whole restaurant staff?

-Both approaches are unfair in each their own way, and I've seen people stood firmly on either sides.
+Both approaches are unfair in each their own way, and I've seen people stood firmly on either side.

 As discussed earlier, who receives the tip varies and you may have limited control over the matter.